writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ## Component Details

-Below we provide an overview of the `<rocket-document>` component, detailing its attributes and how it integrates with partner applications.
+Below, we provide an overview of the `<rocket-document>` component, detailing its attributes and how it integrates with partner applications.

 ### Attributes